-Then, there are people like Sam Harris, who as a leader in the mindfulness sector, continues to influence others on the benefits of mindfulness, even for non-spiritual practitioners.
+Then there's Sam Harris, a leader in the mindfulness sector who continues to influence others on the benefits of mindfulness, even for non-spiritual practitioners.

 I first fell into mindfulness as a reprieve from anxiety several years ago.
 It damn near saved my life.
 As someone who now practices mindfulness on a daily basis, I love seeing the attention it gets and hearing about it changing peoples' lives.